rkstlohchab/rkstlohchab/README.md

 ## 🛠️ Skills and Tools

 - Solidity
-- Truffle
+- Hardhat
 - Web3.js
-- Ether.js
 - Metamask
-- IPFS
-- Hardhat
 - React
+- Redux

 ## 📫 How to reach me